Board of Directors

 Philip Korsant

-Philip B. Korsant is currently a private investor and founding member of Long Light Capital.
-He spent most of his professional life at Ziff-Davis Publishing Company and Ziff Communications Company, where he served in various capacities including President and Chairman of the Board.
+Philip Korsant is currently a private investor and founding member of Long Light Capital.
+He spent most of his professional life at Ziff-Davis Publishing Company and Ziff Communications Company, where he served in various capacities, including president and chairman of the board.
 He retired from the company when it was sold in 1994.
 Mr. Korsant graduated from the University of Miami with a degree in economics and was a captain in the United States Air Force.
-He has been an active conservationist for the past 40 years including 20 years on the board of NRDC and is Director Emeritus of Naromi Land Trust.
-He and his wife Catherine reside in Florida and share a farm in Sherman Connecticut with their two sons.
+He has been an active conservationist for the past 40 years, including 20 years on the NRDC board, and is a director emeritus of Naromi Land Trust.
+He and his wife, Catherine, reside in Florida and share a farm in Sherman, Connecticut, with their two sons.

 Read More